 - A Peregrine Falcon that is captured must be released no later than one hour before sunset on the day of its capture if it is deemed unsuitable for falconry purposes.
 Birds that falconers take and intend to possess for falconry must be immediately banded with a U.S. Fish and Wildlife Service black falconry band.
 If you do not have a USFWS falconry band, contact the Virginia Department of Game and Inland Fisheries (VDGIF) at (804) 367-6913.

 - Report of your take of a Peregrine Falcon is mandatory by calling (540) 538-1021, no later than 10:00 pm on the day of capture.
-Your message must report your name, authorization number, time of capture, location of capture, and USFWS falconry band number.
+Your message must report your name, time of capture, location of capture, and USFWS falconry band number.

 - Two breast feathers must be collected from your falcon (see below) and placed in a zip-lock bag.
 Your name and USFWS falconry band number must be clearly written on the bag with an indelible marker.